Home / Compare Health Insurance / Compare health insurance…

 Extras cover

-Sometimes called ‘general treatment’ or ‘ancillary’ cover, extras cover helps pay for out-of-hospital medical services, such as:
+Sometimes called ‘general treatment’ or ‘ancillary’ cover, extras cover helps pay for eligible out-of-hospital medical services, such as:

 If you and your partner are both covered under the same extras policy, you will most likely share your annual limits and may be subject to additional limits, such as per person limits.